zotonic/zotonic/doc/ref/actions/action_tinymce_remove.rst

 .. include:: meta-tinymce_remove.rst

-Remove any tinyMCE controls from all textarea's with the ``tinymce`` class in the target.
+Remove any tinyMCE controls from all textarea’s with the ``tinymce`` class in the target.